dariuszdawidowski/metaviz-webapp/README.md

 # Important note

-IF you are user - you are in the right place.
+If you are user - you are in the right place.
 No code here.\
 This project is bootstrap, just plain html loading all libraries from CDN to quick start for end users.
 If you are looking for code see the Libraries section below.